 Q: What’s the difference between an Accountable Care Organization (ACO) and a Clinically Integrated Organization (CIO)?

-Let’s focus on two of those: ACO and CIO.
+Let’s focus on two of those: ACO and CIN.
 The most significant difference is ACOs focus their care on Medicare patients.
 According to the Centers for Medicare and Medicaid Services, an ACO is a group of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high quality care to their Medicare patients.
 The goal is to ensure patients, especially the chronically ill, get the right care at the right time, while avoiding unnecessary duplication of services and preventing medical errors.
 When an ACO succeeds both in delivering high-quality care and spending health care dollars more wisely, it will share in the savings it achieves for the Medicare program.